 K - is responsible for making proteins that allow blood to clot.
 Overdosing only appears to be a problem for people on anti-clotting medications.
 Excess K may interfere with anti-clotting medications.

 Water-soluble vitamins dissolve in water and are carried through your body in the bloodstream.
-Water-soluble vitamins are not stored in our body (except B-12) so the body uses what is needs then flushes the rest out through your kidneys and ultimately urine.
+Water-soluble vitamins are not stored in our body (except B-12), so the body uses what it needs then flushes the rest out through your kidneys and ultimately urine.

 B and C vitamins are water-soluble.

 B1 - is important for proper nerve function and helps produce energy from carbohydrates.

 B2 - helps in energy production.

 B3 - helps in energy production.
 B3 is also important for healthy skin, your digestive tract and nervous system.
 Overdosing can cause nausea, diarrhea and vomiting as well as the dilation of blood vessels and a tingling known as "niacin flush."
 Chronic overdosing can cause liver damage.